 Have you tried 3D printing yet?
 How about virtual reality with a HoloLens?
 Designed your own video game?

-In this space, we bring an entrepreneurial mindset to everything we do — because each project involves community partnerships and developing a product that solves a problem.
-So our students connect with each other — and the local non-profit and business community.
+Here, we bring an entrepreneurial mindset to everything.
+Each project involves community partnerships and developing a product that solves a problem.
+Students connect with each other and the local non-profit and business community.

 In the Quality Control Collaboratory — QC2 for short — students work alongside Professor of Chemistry Luci Benedict to test beer samples for calories, bitterness (IBU), color, alcohol, protein, and pH, among other attributes.